snacktavish/OpenTree_SSB2020/TreeComparison.md

 In this tutorial we will walk through:
   * Standardizing taxon names
   * Getting existing trees for arbitrary sets of taxa
+  * Uploading trees to Open Tree of Life
   * Visualizing conflict between estimates
   * Updating an existing phylogeny with new data from GenBank